shopware5/devdocs/source/developers-guide/shopware-5-plugin-update-guide/index.md

 ---
 layout: default
-title: Shopware 5 essentials of plugin development
+title: Shopware 5 Plugin Update Guide
 github_link: developers-guide/shopware-5-plugin-update-guide/index.md
 ---

-# Shopware 5 Plugin Update Guide

 ## Introduction

 In this guide we provide you with all essential information you need to keep your plugins Shopware 5.0 compatible!